Michaelangel007/forza_horizon_4_first_impressions/README.md

 * ![LOD far](pics/lod_far.png)
 * ![LOD near](pics/lod_near.png)

+The level of fidelity is amazing.
+You can even see INTO the apartments.

+TODO: apt picture

 # Gameplay

+In a shared open world the first question people probably ask is:

+Q. _How does the game handle griefers?_

+A. **It ghosts them out!**

+They can't wreck your fun!
+THAT's the perfect response to how you handle strangers: Make them cosmetic.

+## World Events

+Guild Wars 2 helped popularized **dynamic world events.**  FH4 has "Forzathon" events that start on the hour every hour.
+You have 3 tasks you try to complete.
+Each stage gives you 20 Forzathon Points.

+FH4 puts the FUN in racing:

+* Race against a hovercraft!
+* Participate in _The Halo Experience._

+## Dynamic Seasons

+Once you complete the tutorial you are thrown into "Weekly Season".

+# Loot-boxes, no, not THAT  kind.

+Unfortuntely the word "loot boxes" has become a dirty word due to publisher's greed.

+There are TWO kinds of loot-boxes:

+* In-game
+* Pay-to-win

+Like Vermintide 2, FH4 has **in-game loot boxes** in the form of [Wheelspin](https://forza.fandom.com/wiki/Horizon_Wheelspin) -- a in-game slot machine with a spinning prize reel.
+As you play the game you level up and get free wheelspins so it doesn't "cost" anything except time.
+Technically you can also buy them with FP, "Forza Points", but the only way to get FP is to take place in Forzathon events (and win.)

+Wheelspins are one of the fastest ways to make money.
+It is how I was able to get a McLaren Senna on day 1. :-)

+It looks like Wheelspins are the ONLY way to earn cosmetics for character customization.

+I have no opinion on whether wheelspins are good or bad.

 # Simulation

 Is FH4 a hard-core simulation?
 No, it is an arcade game.

+The problem with "fun" is that it varies from person to person.

+* Some people find hard-core realism fun
+* Some people want a balance of realism
+* some people want causal arcade

+FH4 like NFS takes the middle-of-the-road approach.

+That's not to say it can't be challenging.
+You can control:

+* Traction
+* ABS

+# Drifting

+I've been wanting to get into drifing but could never get the "hang" of it due to lack of time.

+I finally found THE perfect spot to practise drifting -- on the beach!

+TODO: picture of beach

 #   Wheel vs Controller

 The game feels GREAT with a controller.

+However the Xbox controller itself feels like cheap shit.
+I'm using mine wired so it doesn't have the "hefty" feel to it -- but that seems like a cop-out excuse.
+Still, I'm curios so I'll try that out sometime.

 # Music